 On the banks of the River Wear nearby is Claxheugh Rock.
 It is a limestone rock or hill spur (heugh) that is thought to have been named from a Viking called Klak.

-Just downstream from Clakheugh Rocks is the splendid new bridge crossing the River Wear linking the Pallion side of the river to Jyltona and Castletown to the north.
-As well as being a beautiful, elegant and iconic landmark it provides swift acsess to Sunderland city centre from the A19.
+Just downstream from Clakheugh Rocks is the Northern Spire, a splendid new bridge opened in 2018, crossing the River Wear and linking the Pallion side of the river to Hylton and Castletown to the north.
+As well as being a beautiful, elegant and iconic landmark it provides swift access to Sunderland city centre from the A19.